daostack/DAOstack-Hackers-Kit/docs/gettingStarted/setupCustomScheme.md

-Scheme is an action a DAO deployed with DAOstack can be enabled to take.
+Scheme is an action a DAO deployed with DAOstack can be enabled to take

 A scheme could be,